joshayoung/josh_blog/src/portfolio.md

 ###### (Android Native, Kotlin, Compose)

 Using Kotlin and Android Native technologies like Compose, I build an app for managing my kanban board.
 This way I did not need to login to the kanboard web interface to add/edit/remove tickets, etc. This app used a multi-module approach.

+### <a name='11ty_website'></a>Rewrite this Website Using 11ty (2025)

+###### (11ty JavaScript, CSS, HTML, SASS)

+In an effort to make this website more easily maintainable, I reworked this website and moved it from Gatsy to 11ty.
+This effort involved moving a lot of the CSS that was embedded within the JavaScript code to live in plain CSS or SASS files.
+It also involved learning how 11ty worked and moving the partials, etc to the 11ty template structure.

 ### <a name='kmp_text_to_speech'></a>KMP Text to Speech App (2025)